PlenipotentSS/GoogleAnalyticsNotes/readme.md

 		    -Some score goals
 		    -need to know which one is used
 	- First Click attribution
-		- assigning assisting attribusions
+		- assigning assisting attributions

+General idea: better understand the journey and to determine what process is best.

 ![](attributions.png)

-General idea: better understand the journey and to determine what process is best.
+The above question was ambiguous, but more explained it is asking what are the values depending on each of the above attributions.

 ##1.D.